scharf/cv/README.md

 operating systems using different technologies for instrumentation and target communication (partly because they came for different acquisitions).
 Although it started as research project between me and another Principal Technologist (Felix Burton), the decision was made quite early to use this as a pilot project for agile development (and scrum in particular) with 8 people.
-This added a lot of non-technical challenges and I learned a lot about the good and bad parts of agile.
+This added a lot of non-technical challenges, and I learned a lot about the good and bad parts of agile.

 On the technical side, **I was responsible for java part and the (eclipse based) visualization** and (with Felix) for the overall architecture and design of the system.
-In that position I had no management responsibilities but I did a lot of coding and pair programming with some of the members of the team.
+In that position I had no management responsibilities, but I did a lot of coding and pair programming with some members of the team.

 * co-designed a concise set of rules and operations for collecting and aggregating runtime data
 * implemented a data processing engine for aggregating data - the engine was designed in multiple stages in different